davrec72/clang-meta/README.md

 	ce_assert(!RD->isClass());
 	ce_assert(RD->isStruct());

-	// Helper macros provided to trick your IDE into providing support
+	// Note all the helper macros provided to trick your IDE into providing support --
-	// no annoying red flags will be raised for the new keywords FOR( (Decl *) D : RD->decls()) {
+	// no annoying red flags will be raised for the new keywords we introduce,
+	// but you'll still get red flags for the usual misspellings etc.
+	// (I.e. no need to wait a few years for reflection, THEN wait another few years
+	// for your IDE to support it...it all works now!)
+	FOR( (Decl *) D : RD->decls()) {
 		D->dump();
 	}